-- Nonspendable amounts that cannot be spent because they are either not in spendable form or are legally or contractually required to be maintained intact. - Restricted amounts that are restricted to specific purposes either externally imposed by creditors, grantors, or laws or regulations, or imposed by law through constitutional provisions or enabling legislation. - Committed amounts that can only be used for specific purposes pursuant to formal action of the government's highest decision making authority. - Assigned amounts that are intended to be used for specific purposes, but are neither restricted nor committed. - Unassigned remaining fund balances not restricted, committed, or assigned.
+- Nonspendable amounts that cannot be spent because they are either not in spendable form or are legally or contractually required to be maintained intact. - Restricted amounts that are restricted to specific purposes either externally imposed by creditors, grantors, or laws or regulations or imposed by law through constitutional provisions or enabling legislation. - Committed amounts that can only be used for specific purposes pursuant to formal action of the government's highest decision making authority. - Assigned amounts that are intended to be used for specific purposes, but are neither restricted nor committed. - Unassigned remaining fund balances not restricted, committed, or assigned.

-Unrestricted (Deficit)net assets represents the deficit of the District Attorney at June 30, 2012.
-It consists of the District Attorney's compensated absences payable less unreverting monies in the SWBPI grant fund and capital assets.
-It is expected that this deficit related to the compensated absences payable will be financed by future state appropriations.
+Unrestricted net position represents the excess of liabilities over assets of the District Attorney at June 30, 2013.
+It consists of the District Attorney's compensated absences payable less unreverting monies in the SWBPI grant fund.
+It is expected that the compensated absences payable will be financed by future state appropriations.

-H. Fund Balances/Net Assets (continued)
+I. Fund Balances/Net Position (continued)